alangrainger/obsidian-google-photos/README.md

 Due to this, this plugin is now in maintenance mode.
 If you are interested in taking over this project please let me know.

-Here's a guide for [quick inserting of images from Immich](https://obsidian.alan.gr/obsidian-guides/insert-images-from-immich) into your notes.
+There is now a plugin similar to this for Immich - see https://github.com/eikowagenknecht/obsidian-immich-picker

 ---